elsei123/Mildew-Detection/README.md

   - Information on ethical considerations and data confidentiality (NDA).

 - **Integration with External Data:**
-  Include a link for downloading the dataset (e.g., from Kaggle) to facilitate access to the images.
+  Include a link for downloading the [dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves) to facilitate access to the images.

 ---